Resources

 Suggested Reading on Alfred Russel Wallace

-Two good places to start exploring the life and ideas of Alfred Russel Wallace are Michael Flannery’s Alfred Russel Wallace: A Rediscovered Life (DI Press, 2011) and Alfred Russel Wallace’s Theory of Intelligent Evolution: How Wallace’s World of Life Challenged Darwinism (Erasmus Press, 2008).
-The first book is a short biography of Wallace; the second book is an abridgement of Wallace’s seminal work on intelligent evolution, The World of Life, along with a detailed historical introduction.
+Three good places to start exploring the life and ideas of Alfred Russel Wallace are Michael Flannery’s Alfred Russel Wallace: A Rediscovered Life (DI Press, 2011), Nature’s Prophet: Alfred Russel Wallace and His Evolution from Natural Selection to Natural Theology (University of Alabama Press, 2018), and Intelligent Evolution: How Alfred Russel Wallace’s World of Life Challenged Darwinism (Erasmus Press, 2020).
+The first book is a short biography of Wallace; the second is an acclaimed academic study of his views; and the third book is an abridgement of Wallace’s seminal work on intelligent evolution, The World of Life, along with a detailed historical introduction.
+Two peer-reviewed journal articles by Flannery are also worth exploring: “Alfred Russel Wallace’s Intelligent Evolution and Natural Theology” and “Strong and Weak Teleology in the Life Sciences Post-Darwin.”
+The latter article describes other scientists who continued to find teleology in nature post Darwin and Wallace.

 The most detailed general overview of Wallace’s life is Ross A. Slotten’s Heretic in Darwin’s Court: The Life of Alfred Russel Wallace (Columbia University Press, 2004).
 The first contemporary historian to analyze Wallace from a theistic perspective is An Elusive Victorian: The Evolution of Alfred Russel Wallace (Chicago University Press, 2004) by York University’s humanities professor Martin Fichman.